MS-DOS and Windows command line chkntfs command

 The chkntfs command is used to display or modify the checking of the disk drive using NTFS at boot time.

-The chkntfs command is an external command and is available in the below Microsoft operating systems as chkntfs.exe.
+Chkntfs is an external command and is available for the following Microsoft operating systems as chkntfs.exe.

 Displays or modifies the checking of disk at boot time.

 CHKNTFS volume [...]
 CHKNTFS /D CHKNTFS /T[:time] CHKNTFS /X volume [...]
 CHKNTFS /C volume [...]